Do you remember anyone telling you God’s strength comes through your weaknesses when you were a child?

 Then I remembered that God’s strength comes through my weaknesses.
 God’s amazing strength.

 The only thing I knew to do was to give them comfort.

-And so I started holding and hugging.
+So I started holding and hugging.

-The embarrassing, ugly cry.
+Until I was at the embarrassing, ugly cry.

 I cried with his wife, his daughter and his grandchildren.
 Then, I finally sat down.